 There’s a lot more to know about the section 301 tariffs in China.
 For more information, make sure you check out our article on the topic: Section 301 Tariffs: A Comprehensive Guide.
 If you have questions about whether your goods are subject to these increased tariffs, then reach out to us.
 We can provide information on exactly which HTS codes are affected by these rules.

 Don't make costly mistakes when importing from China

-When you’re thinking about sourcing products to sell from China, there are a few questions you might ask yourself.
+When you’re thinking about importing wholesale products from China to the U.S., there are a few questions you might ask yourself.
 Are my Imports from China marketable and easy to sell?
 Do my imports from China have profitable margins?
 Do my imports from China have or bring quality to the market?
 Are my suppliers easy to work and communicate with?

 Answering these questions can help you source goods.
 There’s a simple formula to follow when you seek to find products to import from China, MAPS.
 MAPS is an acronym standing for Marketable, Affordable, Profitable and Sellable.
 When you find suppliers, keep MAPS in mind.

 Many importers travel to China to meet with Chinese suppliers.
 Many regions in China specialize in the manufacturing and wholesale of specific goods.
 Items like furniture from China and toys imported from China have their own markets.
 China also has unique seasons when manufacturing and importing/exporting are in flux, like Chinese New Year.